yujenyu/Group11_Project/Meetings/meeting.md

 ### Next steps

-Implement basic front page of each part.
+Implement the basic front page of each part.